-To authenticate it as a stand-alone document, it is signed by the corporate secretary and stamped with the corporation's corporate seal.
+To authenticate it as a stand-alone document, the banking resolution is signed by the corporate secretary and stamped with the corporation's corporate seal.

-This document will often specify who may sign checks, borrow money or make banking decisions.
-It also typically states the date and location of the meeting in which the resolution was adopted.
+This corporate resolution form will often specify who may sign checks, borrow money or make banking decisions.
+It also typically states the date and location of the meeting in which the banking resolution was adopted.

-The members, or the Board, and the corporate secretary sign off on any changes made to this document going forward.
+The members, or the Board, and the corporate secretary sign off on any changes made to the finalized corporate resolution form going forward.

 This document is typically not required to be filed with your Registered Agent or your state of formation.
 It is provided to the bank and then held internally within the company.

 When opening a business bank account, the bank may often require a banking resolution.
-If you need a banking resolution template, you can download and print a free LLC banking resolution template or corporation banking resolution template now.
+If you need a banking resolution template, you can download and print our free templates:

-Although most people have their banking resolutions prepared before going to the bank, some banks require you to fill out their standard form.
+Although most people have their banking resolutions prepared before going to the bank, some banks require you to fill out their standard banking resolution template.
 Each bank will be different in this respect.
 If you apply for a loan, the bank will keep the banking resolutions on file along with the Certificate of Incorporation/Formation, and the bylaws/Operating Agreement.
 For all company formation documents.